 The development envelope has been designed to utilize agricultural lands and lower quality disturbed habitats on the Subject Property.
-One provincially significant plant, Tall Boneset will require removal to accommodate the proposed road extension for Catherine Street (Section 6.1).
+One provincially significant plant, Tall Boneset may require transplanting to ensure that is not impacted by the proposed road extension for Catherine Street (Section 6.1).

+All other natural habitats and sensitive species/habitat features as shown on Figure 5 will be retained as part of the proposed development.
 The removal of natural woody debris, rocks, sand, or other materials from the Subject Property should be kept to a minimum when possible.